 Provides an opportunity to work with a faculty mentor on issues associated with course design, classroom instruction, and student evaluation.
-Students may register for two sections of 5700 during their program.
+Students may register for two sections of 5700 during their program, but a minimum of one section is required.
 Required.
 3 qtr. hrs.